Dev-shrm07/Pixel-Store/README.md

-# 🌟 PixelMarket: Your Creative Haven 🎨
+# 🌟 PixelStore 🎨

-Welcome to PixelMarket, a vibrant marketplace for stock images where creativity knows no bounds! 🚀 Buy or sell stunning photos with ease.
+Welcome to PixelStore, a vibrant marketplace for stock images where creativity knows no bounds! 🚀 Buy or sell stunning photos with ease.
 To start selling, creators must set up a connected Stripe account on our platform for seamless payments.

 ## 🌐 Features